matheus-rambo/r_crypto/README.md

 # Release notes

 - ***Version 1.4***
-   - Implemented support for *Steganography*, at this moment we can hide and text or file text inside an image.
+   - Implemented support for *Steganography*, at this moment we can hide a text or file text inside an image.
    - We can hide and reveal a message inside an image.
    - *Enhancement*: https://github.com/punishercoder/r_crypto/issues/24
    - User can not choose the name of the files anymore.